-Introduction I like to make use of the builder pattern whenever an object has both mandatory and optional properties.
+Introduction In this article, we are going to see how we can use the Builder pattern when creating beans with the Spring framework.
+I like to make use of the builder pattern whenever an object has both mandatory and optional properties.
 But building objects is usually the Spring framework responsibility, so let’s see how you can employ it using both Java and XML-based Spring configurations.

 Spring framework is widely used as a dependency injection container, and that’s for good reasons.
 First of all, it facilitates integration testing and it gives us the power of customizing bean creation and initialization (e.g. @Autowired for List types).
 But there is also a very useful feature, that might get overlooked and therefore let’s discuss about bean aliasing.
 Bean aliasing allows us to override already configured beans and to substitute them with a different object definition.
 This is most useful when the bean definitions are inherited from an external resource, which is… Read More

 Why I like Spring @Autowired for List types